Human authored, evidenced-based – 8 min read

 (ii) a hamburger plus whole milk

-(iii) donuts rich in saturated fat vegetable oil, and sugar
+(iii) donuts rich in saturated fat vegetable oil milk

 The Hass avocado sandwich significantly improved FMD, compared to the poorer FMD measures after consuming the hamburger and donut meals on their own (fig. 5).
 In a nutshell, food pairing matters.